DefGuard/docs/community-features/wireguard/adding-wireguard-devices.md

 * Add new wireguard device
 * Download it's config
-* Start your vpn connection
+* Start your VPN connection

 First make sure you have installed wireguard on this [site](https://www.wireguard.com/install/) you can find information how to download wireguard for any operating system.